solesen1992/Java-programming-masterclass-practice/README.md

 Practice exercises from the Udemy course "Java 17 Masterclass" by Tim Buchalka.

 ## Topics
-The exercises has a wide range of topics:
+The exercises have a wide range of topics:
-- Fundamentals (if-else, overloading etc.)
+- Fundamentals (if-else, overloading, etc.)
 - Inheritance
 - Polymorphism
 - Concurrency